Details of student enrolments and qualifications for September 2017 to August 2018.

 - Over half of students at Welsh universities came from Wales before they began study.

-- The most popular subject group at Welsh universities in 2016/17 was Biological Sciences, closely followed by Business & Administrative Studies.
+- The most popular subject group at Welsh universities in 2017/18 was Biological Sciences, followed by Subjects allied to medicine.

 Cross border flows of full-time students

-- Two fifths of undergraduates from Wales studied in England, as did just over one third of postgraduates from Wales.
+- Two in five undergraduates from Wales studied in England, as did just over one in three postgraduates from Wales.